pcjsam/terraform-google-keycloak/README.md

 6. **Rotate Credentials**: Periodically rotate the bootstrap admin password
 7. **Use Private IPs**: Keep `public_ipv4_enabled = false` for enhanced security
 8. **Version Pinning**: Pin provider and module versions for reproducible deployments

-## License

-This module is provided as-is for use in deploying Keycloak on Google Cloud Platform.

-## Contributing

-Contributions are welcome!
-Please ensure all changes are tested and documented.

 ## Support